Home-of-Aksumite/digitalaksumite-web/README.md

 ---

-See `PROJECT_DOCUMENTATION.md` in parent folder for full project docs.
+See `PROJECT_DOCUMENTATION.md` for full project docs.